 Information about the coronavirus, what to do if a coronavirus infection is suspected

 At the beginning of the year, an epidemic caused by the new coronavirus COVID-19 began in China.
 The World Health Organisation (WHO) declared the coronavirus epidemic a pandemic on 11 March 2020.
-The Finnish Government, together with the President of the Republic, have declared a state of emergency in Finland due to the coronavirus situation.

-The Finish institute for health and welfare, THL, is monitoring and assessing the situation together with the European Centre for Disease Prevention (ECDC) and the World Health Organisation (WHO).
+The Finnish institute for health and welfare, THL, is monitoring and assessing the situation together with the European Centre for Disease Prevention (ECDC) and the World Health Organisation (WHO).
 Finland is preparing for a wider epidemic.
 The speed at which the epidemic develops will most likely vary across the country.

 THL informs regarding news about the Coronavirus and gives guidelines and material based on new information:

-Press release from the Finnish government:
+News from the Finnish government:

 Yle, the Finnish public service broadcasting company: